So you’re on your Mexico vacation, kicking back at your resort with its infinity pool.

 But we never drive on the highways in the countryside (for example, between Cabo and Todos Santos) after dark.

 Here, then, are the 10 best day trips from Cabo.

 1) Todos Santos day trip

 One of the most popular day trips from Cabo San Lucas is to visit Todos Santos.

-It’s an easy one-hour drive up Highway 19, so you’ll have plenty of time in the day to enjoy some of the charming things to do in Todos Santos.
+It’s an easy 1-hour drive up Highway 19, so you’ll have plenty of time in the day to enjoy some of the charming things to do in Todos Santos.

 Founded as a mission back in 1723, Todos Santos later thrived on its sugar cane industry.